Our Services

 Helpful Resources

-Adults typically start with 0.3 to 1 mg of melatonin 30 to 60 minutes before bed, with 1 to 3 mg most effective and 5 mg the upper limit for most to avoid side effects such as next day grogginess or headaches.
+Most adults start with 0.3 to 1 mg of melatonin 30 to 60 minutes before bedtime.
+Doses of 1 to 3 mg are typically most effective, while 5 mg is generally considered the upper limit to avoid side effects like next-day grogginess, headaches, or dizziness.

 Melatonin is a popular over-the-counter supplement used to support healthy sleep.
 While generally safe, finding the right melatonin dosage for adults 2026 requires understanding how much you need—and how much might be too much.
 This guide breaks down current best practices, backed by credible sources, to help you choose a dose that's both safe and effective.